-Angel Carter drew 800 attendees to the second annual Fish Creek Cleanup Challenge on Jan.
-25. Photo by J.G.
+Angel Carter rallied 800 volunteers to pick up litter at the Fish Creek Cleanup Challenge last year.
+Photo by J.G.
 Domke.

 Angel Carter didn’t like seeing all the trash in the park near her home in south Arlington.

-That’s why she started the Fish Creek Cleanup Challenge last year.
+That’s why she started the Fish Creek Cleanup Challenge in 2019.

 Fish Creek Linear Park stretches from Grand Prairie into Arlington, and features eight miles of trail along Fish Creek.

 After months of tackling the litter on her own, Carter realized she couldn’t clean it up alone.

 Neighbors and local groups joined the trash bash in January 2020.
 Photo by J.G.
 Domke.